rbhachu/the-mojo-blog/README.md

 ````

 __.env file__<br>
-<p>To connect to your JSON Server change the value in the .env file which is situated in the root of the site.</p>
+<p>To connect to your JSON Server change the path value in the .env file which is situated in the root of the site to your Heroku server.</p>

 <p>Change the path value from;</p>